-This is the ultimate guide to high tea or afternoon tea, from where to go, etiquette, history, how to host your own high tea, recipes, popular tea ware and more.
+This is the ultimate guide to high tea, from where to go, etiquette, history, how to host your own high tea, recipes and more.

 Beginning in the 1800s, afternoon tea has become an elegant occasion enjoyed internationally, with luxury venues endeavouring to provide exceptional service and refreshments.
 Today one can enjoy high tea or afternoon tea wherever they go, with unique twists and themes special to each venue.

 We have compiled all the information one could need to enjoy, host or simply learn about how it all started.

 Taking tea came about as more of a necessity than an excuse for a social gathering.
 Due to changes in the male domain, lunch became larger spreads and the evening meal was enjoyed quite late in the evening.
 Lunch parties were used as a way for young men to impress and gain their place in polite society and were expansive spreads.

 The 7th Duchess of Bedford is credited with adopting a light afternoon meal, which evolved into a social occasion.
 The Duchess, Anna Marie, received afternoon tea in her quarters at Woburn Abbey.
 Originally founded in 1145 as a Cistercian monastery and abbey, it was seized by the Crown in the Reformation in 1538 and has been resided in by the Russell family since 1547.
 Today, the Abbey is home to the 15th Duke of Bedford and his family.